vert-x3/vertx-ext-parent/README.md

 time and can be previewed using the Chrome _Asciidoctor.js_ plugin.

-Full api documentation can be generated using `mvn site` phase, the _Asciidoc_ files are transformed to HTML and the Api documentation (JavaDoc, JSDoc, GroovyDoc) are also generated in the _target/docs_ directory.
+Full api documentation can be generated using `mvn site` phase, the _Asciidoc_ files are transformed to HTML and the Api documentation (JavaDoc, JSDoc) are also generated in the _target/docs_ directory.